microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/building.md

       ./<env_name>/Scripts/deactivate.bat
       Delete the directory <env_name>

+### Building the HTML Documentation

+A Doxygen settings file is provided in the project directory.
+Run doxygen using this settings file to create the html documentation.

 ## Installing

 The build process will create a k4a*.whl wheel file that can be installed via pip.